 Steve Mintz, Executive Director, comes to the University of Texas System from Columbia University, where he was a professor of history and director of the Graduate School of Arts & Sciences Teaching Center.

-A former fellow at the Center for Advanced Study in the Behavioral Sciences at Stanford, he has taught at Columbia University, where he also directed the Graduate School of Arts & Sciences Teaching Center; the University of Houston, where he was the John and Rebecca Moores Professor of History; and at Harvard University’s Extension, Oberlin College, Pepperdine University, and Universitat-GH-Siegen in Germany.
+A former fellow at the Center for Advanced Study in the Behavioral Sciences at Stanford, he has taught at Oberlin College, the University of Houston, Harvard University’s Extension School, Pepperdine University, and Universitat-GH-Siegen.